marcosend/marcosend/README.md

 ### 👓 About Me :

 I am a Data Analyst from Mexico 🇲🇽.

+If there is one thing that motivates me is to learn as much as possible, so every decision that I make either in my professional career or in my personal life is always guided by the question “what would this new role let me learn?“.

 - :telescope:  I’m working as a growth and marketplace specialist in the ride-hailing industry.